anton-k/handle-pattern-servant-app/README.md

 import Types
 ```

-so with this approach we don't rely on Servant or on big one-for-all `Env`.
+So with this approach we don't rely on Servant or on big one-for-all `Env`.
-we keep it small, simple and local to the method.
+We keep it small, simple and local to the method.
-It would be painless to make a microservice out of it.
+It would be painless to make a micro-service out of it.

 But how we use it in the service?
 In the service we have that big `Env`.
-It contains all enironments for the methods:
+It contains all environments for the methods:

 ```haskell
 -- | Service environment by methods